postmanlabs/postman-app-support/README.md

 4. Answer to questions along the lines of "How do I... in Postman" should be in our online documentation at [https://learning.postman.com/](https://learning.postman.com/).
 If you are unable to find a how-to guide in our online documentation, feel free to ask your question on our [Postman Community Forum](https://community.postman.com).

 5. Before reporting an issue use the search feature on the issues page to check if there are issues similar to yours.
 A lot of issues are duplicates, and it is hard to keep track of them or respond when the issues are solved.
-If you find your issue already reported, feel free to add "+1" reaction and we will keep a note of it.
+If you find your issue already reported, feel free to add "thumbs up" reaction and we will keep a note of it.

 6. When reporting a new issue in the issue tracker, check whether it helps to answer the following questions: